ohxyz/fache/README.md

 #### Note that
 1. Time to invalidate the cache starts when the first Fache call's response is received.
 2. If a subsequent call has same Request or URL but different `seconds` value, e.g. `20`, then it will __NOT__ update the cache lifetime of the first call until the response of first call expires.
 3. When deciding if a response will be cached, it starts with checking fache's first parameter to see if they have the same value.
-Then it shallow compares fache's second parameter value.
+Then it shallow compares values of the second parameter.
 If it returns true, then the response is cached for `seconds` time.

 ### More settings of second parameter